 To use an object in a query or to define an object but otherwise hide it from lists, first make the object visible.
 Then after you've used it, toggle it back to hidden.

-To hide an event property and make it visible again, do the following:
+To hide a property and make it visible again, do the following:

-- Select the dataset from the drop-down menu in the top left.
+- Select the dataset from the menu at the top left.
 We chose the IA_MOVIES dataset.

-- In the list on the right, select the property you want to hide.
+- In the list of properties, select the property you want to hide.

 - At the top of the page, click the eye icon and select Hidden from the drop-down list.
 The property will be hidden from every user's expression builder.

 - To make the property visible again, repeat steps 1 and 2, click the eye icon, and select Visible from the drop-down list.